Ramb0a/awesome-confidential-computing/README.md

 * Veracruz aims to support similar use-cases to Advanced Cryptographic techniques, like homomorphic encryption, functional encryption, and secure multi-party computations, but uses a mixture of strong containerisation technology, remote attestation, and transport layer security protocols — instead of pure cryptography — to affect these computations.

 [Enarx - Confidential Computing in WebAssembly](https://enarx.dev/)

+> Enarx aims to minimize the trust relationships required when executing applications, meaning that the only components which need to be trusted are: the CPU and associated firmware, the workload itself, and the Enarx middleware, which is fully open source and auditable.

+* provides a WebAssembly runtime, based on wasmtime
+* designed to work across silicon architectures transparently to the user

 ## Risc V Confidential Compute